 Assessing the extent and spread (staging)

-In addition to the above tests, if you are confirmed to have cancer of the larynx then further tests may be done; for example, biopsy samples may be taken from the nearby lymph glands by using a fine needle.
+In addition to the above tests, if you are confirmed to have throat (laryngeal) cancer then further tests may be done; for example, biopsy samples may be taken from the nearby lymph glands by using a fine needle.
 This helps to assess if any cancer cells have spread to the lymph glands.

 Other tests may be arranged to see if the cancer has spread to other parts of the body.
 For example, a CT scan, an MRI scan, or other tests.
 (The separate leaflets describe each of these tests in more detail.)